 It cannot be guaranteed that the company will generate sufficient cash flow in order to finance the on-going operation.
 Further, it cannot be guaranteed that the company will receive additional financing at terms, which are beneficial for current shareholders and at all times.
 A failure in receiving additional financing at the right moment could result in that the company has to postpone, cut down or close down activities.

 The Board is constantly addressing the financing of the operations as a major part of the company’s growth strategy.

 Like most early stage technology companies, Savosolar has invested in development of its products, offering and production as well as expansion of its operations into new markets during the first operational years and has not yet reached sales volumes and margins that would cover the operational costs.
 Thus, the company has incurred significant operating losses since it was founded in 2010.
 These losses have resulted principally from costs incurred in research and development of products and production processes as well as from general and administrative costs associated with the company’s operations.
-The unprofitability of operations and challenges of supplementary financing led to the fact that the company has applied for restructuring proceedings in accordance with the Restructuring of Enterprises Act in 2013, and the restructuring program is planned to last until the end of 2018.
+The unprofitability of operations and challenges of supplementary financing led to the fact that the company applied for restructuring proceedings in accordance with the Restructuring of Enterprises Act in 2013, and the restructuring program lasted until the beginning of 2019.

 Savosolar takes active measures to protect its intellectual property by obtaining patents and undertaking monitoring activities in its major markets.
 The company uses for this a well-known IPR service provider Berggren Oy.

 External auditing verifies that the financial statements give correct and sufficient information on the company’s financial performance and financial position during the financial period.
 The auditor submits an auditing report required by law to the company’s shareholders together with the company’s annual financial statements.
 Audits during the financial period are reported to the Board of Directors.